abusayadhussain/Phonebook/README.md

 # Phonebook
-after fetching from git
+after fetching from git<br>
-run npm install to install all the necessary packages there is a postman collection please run it to hit various api points to check
+run npm install to install all the necessary packages<br>
+there is a postman collection please run it to hit various api points to check<br>